ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/RemoveInCollisionGoals.rst

   ====== =======

   Description
     The cost threshold above which a waypoint is considered in collision and should be removed.
+If ``use_footprint = false``, consider setting to 253 for occupied.

 :use_footprint: